 - While rice is cooking, add all sauce ingredients to a food processor or blender and blend until smooth or whisk with a fork until smooth.
 Add a couple tablespoons of water, if needed, to achieve desired consistency.
 Set peanut sauce aside for later.

 - Heat large pan over high heat and then add 1 tablespoon of olive oil and garlic.
 Add broccoli, carrots and red pepper and cook for 2-3 minutes until slightly tender but still crunchy.
 Set vegetables aside in a bowl.

 - Using the same pan over high heat, add 1 tablespoon of olive oil.
 Sprinkle chicken with salt, then add chicken to pan and cook for 2 minutes each side, or until cooked through.
-Set aside in another bowl and toss with 2 tablespoons of peanut dressing.
+Set aside in another bowl and toss with 2 tablespoons of peanut sauce.

 - To assemble bowls, divide rice among four bowls and top with chicken, vegetables, cabbage, and avocado.
-Sprinkle with cilantro, green onions, peanuts and drizzle dressing on top.
+Sprinkle with cilantro, green onions, peanuts and drizzle sauce on top.
 Mix and enjoy!